 The rape changes everything.
 Her relationship with her boyfriend is destroyed.

 Clare deals with the trauma by focusing on the healing–not on the event itself.
 She goes to counseling to seek solace.
 Instead of wrapping herself up in her victim status, Clare uses the tragic occurrence as a springboard to learn who she is and transform into a stronger person.

 How a Tragedy Affects Everyone

-One facet of this book that fascinated me was the ever-present topic of second-wave feminism.
+One facet of A Violation that fascinated me was the ever-present topic of second-wave feminism.
 This book was like a time capsule into an era where women did not have all the options that some today might take for granted.